vide-collabo/Vide.docs/content/en/docs/vide.fable/control_flow_if_else.md

     elseForget
 ```

 Now try this: Count to a multiple of 5 and check the checkbox.
 Count to the next multiple: The checkbox is again unchecked!
 The reason for this behaviour is caused by the `elseForget` in the `else`-branch.
-It tells Vide to throw away all the state built up during it's previous `if`-branch evaluation.
-When it then comes to a subsequent `if`-branch evaluation, the content inside the `if`-branch and it's local state start from scratch with their initial values.
+It tells Vide to throw away all the state built up during its previous `if`-branch evaluation.
+When it then comes to a subsequent `if`-branch evaluation, the content inside the `if`-branch and its local state start from scratch with their initial values.

 ## else: Preserve

-There is another statement useful for `else`-branches: `elsePreserve`, which can be seen as the opposite of `elseForget`: It preserves the state of previous `if`-evaluations until the next `if`-evaluation, thus continueing the program in the `if`:
+There is another statement useful for `else`-branches: `elsePreserve`, which can be seen as the opposite of `elseForget`: It preserves the state of previous `if`-evaluations until the next `if`-evaluation, thus continuing the program in the `if`:

 ```fsharp
 if count.Value % 5 = 0 then